Erskine Veteran’s Wishes

 Park Residents take a trip on a Barge

 Thanks to donations, residents at The Erskine Park Home enjoyed two fantastic water adventures recently.
 RAF veteran Magnus McIntosh, and his wife Betty, enjoyed sailing through Kirkintilloch together on the Seagull Trust Barge for their wedding anniversary.
-And Jessie Adams, Margaret Hamill and Irene Holley were among residents on a trip down the Forth and Clyde Canal, which ended in a ride on one of Scotland’s most loved tourist attractions, The Falkirk Wheel.
+And Margaret Hamilton and Irene Holley were among residents on a trip down the Forth and Clyde Canal, which ended in a ride on one of Scotland’s most loved tourist attractions, The Falkirk Wheel.

 Sweethearts Elizabeth and John Glacken enjoy a day at the Kelpies